All comparisonsEmail / Inbox tools

 Rule: If the inbox environment cannot be extended with plugins or customized with advanced configuration options, Yahoo Mail fails first.

-Why Thunderbird fits power users
+Why Thunderbird fits Power users better

 Where Thunderbird wins